wavefrontHQ/docs/pages/doc/hs_adpex_function.md

       `4T`
     </td>
     <td>
       Tolerating threshold.
 If you don't specify the value, Wavefront uses T*4.
-The values are in microseconds.
       {{site.data.alerts.note}}
         Wavefront does not save the value you define for the tolerating threshold (4T).
       {{site.data.alerts.end}}